-The Hungarian Government rejects the artificial confrontation of families and women's rights.
+The Hungarian Government rejects the artificial confrontation of families and women's rights and supports the strategic principle of gender equality between women and men.
+At the same time, as the Fundamental Law also specifies the protection of families, the issue of gender equality for women and men is substantially approached from the perspective of the family, especially since the gap is not primarily coming from the biological sex of women or men, but the fact that because of raising children, women are disadvantaged on the labour market and in many other areas.
 The Hungarian Government is committed to empower women to decide on their own lives and provide them the freedom of choice whether they wish to have children.
-In November, the Government launched the next Citizens' Consultation on the protection of families.
+In November 2018, the Government launched a Citizens' Consultation on the protection of families.
 Topics feature possible measures to support young married couples and providing women raising kids with more flexible employment options.
 Exactly for the sake of such a freedom it is necessary to build a family-friendly country and establish the necessary conditions.
 Family policy and women's rights policy are also inseparable due to the societal realities of Hungary: 77.68 % of all women between 25 and 59 years of age are mothers according to the latest Hungarian statistics of 2016.
 Furthermore, 91% of women between 40 and 45 years of age - at the end of the fertile life period - have given birth to one or more children.
 Thus, it is not the government's issue to regard women as primarily mothers, for it is a fact that almost each of them voluntarily chooses to be a mother.

 To this end, the Government has taken a number of important and effective measures to create the proper balance between family and work in recent years.
-These efforts should be considered as quite a strong evidence against the reasoned proposal's statements regarding the Hungarian government's alleged prejudices about 'emancipated' women.
-Representing its dedication to the reconciliation of work and family life, the Hungarian Government spent around 4.7 percent of GDP (6 billion EUR in 2018) on financial support for families, compared to an average of 2.5 percent among the 28 Member States of the European Union.
+These efforts should be considered as quite a strong evidence against the reasoned proposal's statements regarding the Hungarian Government's alleged prejudices about 'emancipated' women.
+Representing its dedication to the reconciliation of work and family life, the Hungarian Government spent around 4.7 percent of GDP (3 billion EUR in 2018) on financial support for families, compared to an average of 2.5 percent among the 28 Member States of the European Union.
 In 2019 the budget for family policy measures will be increased to more than 2 000 billion HUF (approximately 6.2 billion EUR).

-The Extra Child Care Allowance (GYED Extra) provides the free choice for women with dependent children and supports either those who decide to stay at home with their children or those who wish to work besides raising their children.
+The Extra Child Care Allowance Programme (GYED Extra) provides the free choice for women with dependent children and supports either those who decide to stay at home with their children or those who wish to work besides raising their children.
 As of 2016, beyond the age of 6 months of the child, employment becomes available along with the use of benefits.
-Between 2010 and October 2018 the number of placements available in nurseries increased by around 50%.
+Between 2010 and July 2019 the number of placements available in nurseries increased by more than 50% (from 32 000 to nearly 50 000).
 As of 2017, Hungary has introduced a new and more flexible nursery system that aligns better with local circumstances.
 From 2019 local governments should provide day-care provisions for small children living in settlements with a population over 10 000, and also in settlements with a population where the number of small children under the age of 3 exceeds 40, or if this number is less, but at least 5 parents with dependent children indicate their need.